Wirfin Obispo

-Wirfin Y. Obispo Vargas (born September 26, 1984) is a Dominican professional baseball pitcher for the Acereros de Monclova of the Mexican League.
-He previously played in Nippon Professional Baseball for the Yomiuri Giants of the Central League (2007–2010) and Hokkaido Nippon Ham Fighters of the Pacific League (2011).
+Wirfin Yobany Obispo Vargas (born September 26, 1984) is a Dominican professional baseball pitcher who is a free agent.
+He has previously played in Nippon Professional Baseball (NPB) for the Yomiuri Giants of the Central League (2007–2010) and Hokkaido Nippon Ham Fighters of the Pacific League (2011).

 Career

 Boston Red Sox

 Obispo was originally signed by the Boston Red Sox as an international free agent on January 20, 2002.
 He played in the Dominican Summer League with the DSL Red Sox as a shortstop before being released on November 3, 2003.

 Cincinnati Reds

 On January 23, 2004, Obispo signed a minor league contract with the Cincinnati Reds organization.
-Obispo appeared in 14 games for the DSL Reds in 2006, recording a 4-5 record and 2.04 ERA.
+Obispo appeared in 14 games for the Dominican Summer League Reds in 2006, recording a 4–5 record and 2.04 ERA.

 Yomiuri Giants

 Obispo signed with the Yomiuri Giants of Nippon Professional Baseball for the 2007 season, but only made 2 appearances for the club, pitching a scoreless inning in total.
 In 2008, Obispo appeared in 37 games for Yomiuri's minor league club, recording a 4.24 ERA with 41 strikeouts, but did not play with the main team.
-In 2009, Obispo pitched in 14 games for Yomiuri, registering a 6-1 record and 2.45 ERA with 48 strikeouts.
+In 2009, Obispo pitched in 14 games for Yomiuri, registering a 6–1 record and 2.45 ERA with 48 strikeouts.
 Obispo won the 2009 Japan Series with the Giants that year.
 In 2010, Obispo pitched to a 5.21 ERA with 22 strikeouts in 14 games for the Giants.